re-data/re-data/README.md

 # Source code

-Data transformation in re_data are implemented as dbt packaget our, if interested in source code details check it our [here!](https://github.com/re-data/dbt-re-data)
+Data transformations in re_data are implemented as dbt package, if interested in source code details check it our [here!](https://github.com/re-data/dbt-re-data)

 # Integrations